 If you want to use coupons and discounts occasionally, you must make a point to your staff that the goal is to grow margins to pay for raises and bonuses with those value shoppers.

 Try this in your store too…

-If your employees can only sell the golden widget, because they themselves can’t imagine paying for more benefits, give them training yes but understand, they are the reason – and by default – you are too, that you can’t compete with Amazon.
+If your employees can only sell the golden widget, because they themselves can’t imagine paying for more benefits, give them training but understand, they are the reason – and by default – you are too, that you can’t compete with Amazon.

-Quite simply if you're not make money now, when all the stars are aligned for consumers to want what you have to sell, wait until we hit the inevitable speed bump in the economy.
+Quite simply if you're not making money now, when all the stars are aligned for consumers to want what you have to sell, wait until we hit the inevitable speed bump in the economy.